AberFray/how-to-make-game-cheats-and-anticheats/README.md

 If you are unsure about these topics, then you might be confused by the content of this, so I would recommend researching and learning these first before attempting.

-Good resources for learning would be [W3Schools](http://https://www.w3schools.com/cpp/default.asp "W3Schools") and [Tutorialspoint.com](http://https://www.tutorialspoint.com/operating_system/os_memory_management.htm "Tutorialspoint.com").
+Good resources for learning would be [W3Schools](https://www.w3schools.com/cpp/default.asp "W3Schools") and [Tutorialspoint](https://www.tutorialspoint.com/operating_system/os_memory_management.htm "Tutorialspoint").

 ------------